jonseb974/holbertonschool-validation/module3_task2/DEPLOY.md

      First create a file 'health.txt', containing a string example: "OK" in the root of the Hugo project.
-     - To access the health check endpoint http://localhost:1313/health The endpoint will return the string "OK", in the case of healthy application.\n
+     - To access the health check endpoint http://localhost:1313/health The endpoint will return the string "OK", in the case of healthy application\n